We seek experts and specialists to work with our accelerator companies in a cross section of business including:

 - Interaction with university and federal labs (technical validation)

-Business Clinic/Workshop Coaches In the month of August, each region conducts a series of Business Clinics.
-During these 60-minute one-on-one consulting sessions, participating teams receive in depth assistance with core sections of the worksheets (business planning) and investor pitch from subject matter experts.
+During the program, each region conducts a series of Business Clinics.
+During these one-on-one consulting sessions, participating teams receive in-depth assistance with core sections of the worksheets (business planning) and investor pitch from subject matter experts.
 Business clinic consultants are often sourced from the Mentor Program database and are matched with sessions that relate to their field of expertise.
 Mentors can be asked to act as the Business Clinic coaches, consulting in the fields such as:

 - Client development